Skip to main content

 Who Qualifies and What Is Protected

-The homestead exemption is one of the most important creditor protections available to Arizona residents.
-It shields equity in your primary residence from attachment, execution, and forced sale.
-The protection applies whether you are married or single, and it covers a wide range of dwelling types.
+The homestead exemption is one of the most important creditor protections available to residents.
+The homestead protects equity in your primary residence from attachment, execution, and forced sale.
+The protection applies whether you are married or single.
+It covers a wide range of dwelling types, including houses, condominiums, and mobile homes.

 Any person who is at least eighteen years of age, married or single, and who resides within this state may hold as a homestead exempt from attachment, execution and forced sale, not exceeding $400,000 in value, any one of the following: 1.
 The person's interest in real property in one compact body on which exists a dwelling house in which the person resides.
 2. The person's interest in one condominium or cooperative in which the person resides.
 3. A mobile home, park model trailer, motor home, travel trailer, fifth wheel trailer, houseboat, manufactured home or other form of shelter in which the person resides plus the land on which that shelter is located.